 - Print out any tickets or confirmations that you might need to show (some places have not moved into the digital age and still want to see papers).

 - Have a plan for money.
-This includes calling your bank/credit cards to let them know you'll be traveling, and also figuring out how much cash you might need and what's the best way to get it (generally airport currency exchange counters are the WORST option).
+This includes calling your bank/credit cards to let them know you'll be traveling, and also figuring out how much cash you might need and what's the best way to get it (generally airport currency exchange counters are the WORST option; I prefer to use local ATMs, or exchange cash at local banks).

 - Make sure someone at home knows your rough plan, especially if you'll be traveling solo.